 The School provides you with comprehensive careers and employability support through a dedicated officer.
 They can help you with finding and applying for work experience, practising your interview skills and networking with legal professionals.
 Our alumni offer additional support through our Professional Mentoring Scheme.

 There was a lot of careers support from the School, which has its own dedicated staff.

 Our degree programmes contain the foundations of legal knowledge required by the Bar Standards Board to satisfy the academic component of professional training for intending barristers.

-For entrants in 2019 and 2020 who wish to qualify as a solicitor, our programmes can lead to the award of a Qualifying Law Degree, validated by the Solicitors Regulation Authority.
+For entrants in 2020 who wish to qualify as a solicitor, our programmes can lead to the award of a Qualifying Law Degree, validated by the Solicitors Regulation Authority.
 They also provide a strong foundation for students who may wish to take the Solicitors Qualifying Examinations (SQE) in the future.

 Our critical approach to law and legal practice enables students to develop creative intellectual and transferable skills which prepare them for contemporary legal practice – in the UK and worldwide – and for successful careers in many fields.

 Kent Law School is based on the Canterbury campus, which is set in 300 acres of parkland.
 Everything you need is within walking distance.
 You can watch a play or a film at the Gulbenkian arts centre, dance at The Venue nightclub, keep fit at our sports centre and meet friends at one of many campus cafés and restaurants.

 The campus is a 25-minute walk from Canterbury, a lovely city with a world-famous cathedral, medieval buildings, lively pubs and restaurants and a wide range of shops.
 There’s a vibrant cultural scene, including an annual arts festival, and the coast and countryside are within easy reach.